fabilab/northstar/docs/tutorial.rst

 We hope `northstar` helps you understand your tissue sample and do not hesitate to open an `issue on github <https://github.com/iosonofabio/northstar/issues>`_ if you have trouble.
-If `northstar` was useful for a publication, please consider citing us at `PAPER MISSING`.
+If `northstar` was useful for a publication, please consider citing us on `bioRxiv <https://www.biorxiv.org/content/10.1101/820928v2>`.

 .. toctree::
    :hidden: